AquaticEcoDynamics/SCERM/README.md

 Various generations of the model system exist and are archived; here the latest SCERM generation is active - SCERM v7.
 The model supports the Swan Canning Virtual Estuary Observatory (SCEVO) system and is used to improve understanding of management efforts and climate change.

+## Usage

+This repository includes the model files required for a TUFLOW-FV - AED simulation run.
+Running the setup contained herein requires users to have an active TUFLOW-FV license with the AED [pre-compiled plugin](https://aquatic.science.uwa.edu.au/research/models/AED/quickstart.html).
+Input files and model output files are able to be processed using the aed_matlab_modeltools repository and supporting scripts and site data.
+Please contact the developers for further information.

 ## References

 Huang, P., Trayler, K., Wang, B., Saeed, A., Oldham, C.E., Busch, B. and Hipsey, M.R., 2019.
 An integrated modelling system for water quality forecasting in an urban eutrophic estuary: The Swan-Canning Estuary virtual observatory.
 Journal of Marine Systems, 199, p.103218.